Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Decomposition of the degree interval Markov chain

-We first lower bound the $\gamma_m$ in Lemma \ref{lem:partial2} below.
-By the definition of the hinge flip operation we have that for any $\myd,\myd' \in \mathcal{D}_m$, there is a strictly positive transition probability between $\myd$ and $\myd'$ if and only if $\sum_{i} |d_i - d'_i| = 2$.
 The proof of Lemma \ref{lem:partial2} follows from Lemma \ref{cor:short_alt_cycle}, where it is shown that for a graph with a given degree sequence, we can always find a graph with a slightly perturbed degree sequence that is close to the former in terms of symmetric difference (when the original sequences satisfies strong stability).

 \begin{lemma} There exists a polynomial $q_1(n)$ such that, for any feasible $m$ and for all $\myd,\myd' \in \mathcal{D}_m$ with $\sum_{i} |d_i - d'_i| = 2$, we have $ \pi_{\mathcal{D}_m}\left( \partial_{\myd}\left( \mathcal{G}\left( \myd'\right) \right) \right) \geq \frac{1}{q_1(n)}\pi_{\mathcal{D}_m}\left( \mathcal{G}\left( \myd'\right) \right) . $ \end{lemma}